Montgomery, Alabama – Funeral services will be held today for Former Governor Guy Hunt. Hunt died Friday of lung cancer; he was 75 years old.

 Gov. Bob Riley, Lt.
 Gov. Jim Folsom Jr. and many other state officials plan to attend the funeral today in the north Alabama town of Boaz.

 Republican Governor Riley credits Hunt with helping the Republican Party emerge in Alabama.
 A spokesman for the Democratic lieutenant governor said he also plans to attend.
 Folsom served as lieutenant governor when Hunt was governor.

 Montgomery, Alabama – (AP) - Gov. Bob Riley says a federal economic stimulus package would allow Alabama to maintain state government operations at close to their current level next year.
 Riley says education spending could be higher than it currently is.
 Riley unveiled his proposed state budgets for fiscal 2010 on Wednesday and they address two scenarios - passage of a federal stimulus package and failure of the package.
 If the package fails, Riley says education spending would drop

 Montgomery, Alabama – Listen,now, to some of the stories making headlines this hour in the WVAS newsroom.
-Send your news tips and news items to WVAS via e-mail at email@example.com or call the newsroom at 334-269-NEWS.
+Send your news items and comments to Tana Shealey via e-mail to email@example.com or call 334-229-4783.

-Montgomery, Alabama – Listen, now, to some of the stories making headlines this hour in the WVAS newsroom.
-Send your news tips or news items to WVAS via e-mail to firstname.lastname@example.org or call us at 334-269-NEWS.
+Montgomery, Alabama – Listen, now, to some of the stories making headlines in the WVAS newsroom.
+Send your news items or comments to Tana Shealey via e-mail at tshealey@alasu or call the newsroom at 334-229-4783.